CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/evolving-to-app/evolving-to-app.md

 **the drawing will be on **progress.excalidraw**.

   ### Drawing Comments

+  1. The philosophy behind the geometrical shape

+    • The hexagon symbol (Cockburn's intent)

+      . the creator chose the hexagon not because of the need of having six sides, but to break away from the tradition of rectangular layered diagrams, which would encourage mixing business logic with infrastructure.

       .
-The drawing won't consist of an hexagon like the pattern's name, and is interesting to think that the creator only
-    used this polygon because he wanted to move away from the "common place" and use a figure that haven´t been used before, and he also consider a polygon with multiple sides what ideal to symbolize that the application have multiple "faces" or ways of interacting with the external world.

-    - According to the Cockburn's itself, he opted by the hexagon because it would be the geometrical form that would allow him to draw **enough faces** for the multiple I/O elements of a system without having to redraw the diagram every time a new element was added.
-A pentagon could be too narrow, and an octagon was visually more complex by that time.
+The hexagon shape is a symmetrical shape that provide sufficient visual space to represent the multiple "faces" or interfaces (Ports) required for the application's core to communicate with the external world without having to redraw the basic structure for every new i/o element

       .
+The multi-sided polygon the diverse ways of interaction (multiple drivers and driven actors) that the application have.

+  2. Ports and the necessity for multiple implementations

-When we have a port, we are mostly going to have a least 2 implementations to it
+    • When we have a port, we are mostly going to have a least 2 implementations to it.
-    - For example, we have the ColecaoUsuario interface which is implemented by a class that connects and make calls to a postgresql, and we may think: Ok, but i don't want to connect to other database, the changes of linking to a mysql db is very small, and if i'd like to add another db, it would probably be for other functionality different from the use that i have for this one
-      - The question that will arise after this question is: "And for the tests?
-Should'nt i have other implementation for the tests without depending on the real db?"

-    - Therefore, we right away create a port because there are already two explicit necessities of providing two different implementations.
-One for the tests and other for the real database.
+    • A practical example is the **ColecaoUsuario** interface, although the initial need might only be for a single production database connection, e.g. PostgreSQL, the requirement for automated tests emerges right away.

+    • The testing implementation is usually a **MockAdapter** and it is crucial for testing the app's core (use cases) **without depending on the actual database**.

+    • We end up concluding that the necessity for both a Production and a Testing implementation explicitly drives the need for a Port (ColecaoUsuario) and, consequentially, its two corresponding adapters.

+  3. Classification of components: Drivers (Primary) vs Driven (Secondary)

+    • **Driven ports & Adapters (Secondary)**:

+      • Components whose functionality is guided/called by the application`s core
+      • Examples: ColecaoUsuario and ProvedorCripto ports are DRIVEN because the core (application) invokes them to persist data or perform encryption

+    • **Driver Ports & Adapters (Primary):

+      • These are the external components that trigger use cases within the application's core.
+They act as application guides
+      • Example (Tests): Tests are responsible for firing the use case flows and are, therefore, categorized as **drivers**

+    • API as a Driver:

+      • The API (Controller/HTTP Adapter) is a type of **Driver** that resides outside the application's core (which only contain business logic)
+      • Its function is to receive external requests and initiate internal flow (use cases)

+  4. The optional abstraction of input frameworks (API)

+    • **The Question**: Does it make sense to create a Port to abstract the API framework (e.g., a `Server` Port with `ExpressAdapter` and `FastifyAdapter` adapters)?
       .
-By the end of the basic example we had two ports: `ColecaoUsuario` and `ProvedorCripto`, of something that would be guided by our app, who will call these providers, is our application, and that's why these two ports with their respective adapters are DRIVEN by the app.

-  - And different from the ports, the tests are responsible for firing the use cases and that's why, they are part of the drivers and are going to be one of our application guides.

-  .
-We are now going to create an API, which is also a driver, and an API usually stays outside of our app's core — which only contain the business model.

-    - This API will be responsible for firing the flows inside our app.

-  .
-One question that we could make based on the APIs is if it makes sense for us to create a port to have multiple API providers.
-    - Suppose we create a port named `servidor`, and it will have a method to register a something, such as a route, and we could create an `ExpressAdapter` and a `FastifyAdapter`, and will eventually having the possible of sending multiple implementations to this port that will guided by some external source.
-      - The answer is, if it makes sense to our app, we could.

-    - However, normally we don't see much necessity because the API can simply call a use case, and in the controller that program it, we can have direct access to these servers, since the controllers are also going to be outside of the app on the driver side, and it can directly access express.
+The port would define a method to register a route and the adapter would implement this using the specific technology

+    • The Rule of Thumb: Creating this port is only justifiable **if it makes business sense** and if the application has a genuine need to swap out or support multiple API frameworks.

+    • Common Practice: This is typically not done, the **Controller** (The driver adapter) is already **outside the core**.
+    It can directly access the framework's features (e.g., Express) to define routes and then simply invoke the use case

-      - The case where this would be applied is for cases where we don't want the controller to have direct access to express.
+    • App scenario: Abstracting the API framework would only be necessary in cases where we explicitly want the **Controller**
+    (which is the adapter) to have absolutely no direct dependency on the web framework classes.